dennisimoo/Infinite-Web/README.md

 ## How it works

 The AI generates complete HTML pages including CSS, JavaScript, and content.
 Every visit triggers a new generation, making each page unique even for the same URL.
+The AI also generates hyperlinks to related subpages, creating an infinite web of interconnected content.